Tandanya National Aboriginal Cultural Institute: Building repairs

 The building has been subject to many closures since 2020, not only during the COVID-19 pandemic, but also owing to numerous maintenance problems.
 The state government has invested in repairs and renewal of air-conditioning units, sprinkler heads, internal walls, electrical work, painting, and carpets.
 In 2023 there were improvements to fire safety components and emergency and exit lighting.
 It was due to re-open in January 2025, after "temporary" closure in April 2023.
 The Malinauskas government contributed towards the repair and upgrade work.

-Discussions have taken place over several years about the new Aboriginal Art and Cultures Centre (AACC; aka Tarrkarri Centre for First Nations Cultures) as part of the Lot Fourteen precinct on North Terrace; however, a decision on Tarrkarri was still pending in October 2025 as the government sought major philanthropic funding for the new site.
+Discussions have taken place over several years about the new Aboriginal Art and Cultures Centre (AACC; Tarrkarri Centre for First Nations Cultures) as part of the Lot Fourteen precinct on North Terrace; however, a decision on Tarrkarri was still pending in October 2025 as the government sought major philanthropic funding for the new site.

 The building closed temporarily in April 2023 for repairs and a major refurbishment, and is now due to reopen in February 2026.
 The state government provided funding of $780,000 for repairs, which included replacement of air-conditioning units and sprinkler heads, repair work on internal walls, electrical work, interior painting, and replacement of carpets.